Vaidehi-gade/Inventory-Management-System-Using-JSON/README.md

 4]  If a customer buys an existing item, its quantity will be added to existing item in salesInventory.
 5]  If product id entered by customer is not present in recordInventory, "Item not available" message will be displayed.
 6]  If customer requests more items that the quantity available in recordInventory, "Product out of stock!" message will be displayed.
+7]  Bill will be generated after every purchase.
+8]  User can delete an item from recordInventory.